-The program delegate (who is an AusIndustry Senior Responsible Officer with responsibility for the program) decides which grants to approve taking into account the recommendations of the committee and the availability of grant funds.
+The Program Delegate decides which grants to approve taking into account the recommendations of the committee and the availability of grant funds.

-The program delegate's decision is final in all matters, including:
+The Program Delegate's decision is final in all matters, including:

 - the grant approval

 - the grant funding to be awarded

-- any conditions attached to the offer of funding.
+- any conditions attached to the offer of grant funding.